Arizona State’s Marcus Bagley withdraws from NBA Draft; returns to NCAA transfer portal

 Bagley, 19, has good size and length at 6-foot-7 ¾ and 217 pounds.
 NBADraftRoom.com wrote: “Although Marcus’ all around game is still somewhat raw, he shows a lot of promise as a big wing who can score, hit the 3, defend and rebound the ball.
 He changes ends in the blink of an eye (like Marvin) and his transition game is strong.”

 Bagley announced his plans to enter the draft in April.
 Some analysts have projected him as a potential late first-round pick, but most mock drafts have him projected as an early second-round pick.
-Bagley will have a chance to solidify himself as a first-round pick with a strong sophomore season in the college ranks, but at this point it’s unclear where he will play.
+Bagley will have a chance to solidify himself as a first-round pick with a strong sophomore season in the college ranks, but at this point where he will play is unclear..

 Comments